jamielohoff/torchGB/docs/new_layer.rst

 our new g-net type:

 ..  code-block:: python
     :caption: Defining a new g-net type for compression.
-Here we use a matrix decomposition as an example.
+Here we use a low-rank matrix decomposition as an example.

     class LowRankMatrixDecompositionGNet(nn.Module):
         """